Improve your French with some French Rugby Words and Phrases that you can use in everyday conversation!

-It is 2011 Rugby World Cup time and the French have just booked themselves into the semi-finals having beaten England.
+Last time I wrote on this page it was 2011 Rugby World Cup time and the French had just booked themselves into the semi-finals having beaten England.

 I originally wrote this page in 2005 as I watched on TV and I updated it again in early 2007.
 An appropriate time as there were great rugby internationals being played at that time.
 All the Southern Hemisphere teams were playing in Europe, and the French were in action against the All Blacks again.
 In fact the former All Blacks captain Tana Umanga was playing rugby in France at the time, for a French team.

 While in Paris in 2005 I watched on TV (la télévision) as the British and Irish Lions rugby team were beaten 48-18 by the New Zealand national team the All Blacks the previous week.

 Again I watched on Saturday 9 July 2005, in the third International Test Match where the New Zealand team was again victorious 38-19.

 The French names for all the rugby positions are at the bottom of the page.